adamsoliev/adamsoliev.github.io/_posts/2024-01-27-distributed-operating-systems.markdown

       it is ready to process another record
     * fault tolerance is provided through global checkpointing and rollback

-While batch and stream processing models might be handle DL workloads, it comes with heavy toll on performance.
+While batch and stream processing models can in principle handle DL workloads, it comes with heavy toll on performance.
 Fundamentally, this stems from different core computational patterns of DL: stochastic gradient descent and accelerator-based computation.